Performance Analysis for Wireless Localization with Random Sensor Network: Introduction

 \IEEEPARstart{A}{ccurate} wireless localization is a fundamental enabler for a wide variety of emerging applications, ranging from autonomous vehicles and asset tracking to industrial automation, smart cities, and defense operations.
 While satellite-based systems such as GPS have transformed global positioning capabilities, their performance deteriorates in obstructed or indoor environments where signal blockage and multipath propagation become severe.
 To address these challenges, network-based wireless localization techniques have gained increasing attention.

 In a typical wireless localization setup, multiple spatially distributed sensor nodes collect measurements of received signal waveforms from an unknown target source.
+The signal may either be directly emitted by the target or transmitted by the sensor and reflected by the target.
 Commonly used features include time-of-arrival (TOA), angle-of-arrival (AOA), and received signal strength (RSS).
-The TOA is obtained by measuring the signal propagation time between the target and the sensor; ideally, the distance estimate is the product of the known propagation speed and the measured travel time \cite{WinEtAl2010a}.
-The AOA represents the angle at which a signal arrives at the sensor, and it can be measured either directly using a directional antenna or indirectly by using an antenna array to compare the relative TOA across elements \cite{AOA2,AOA1}.
-The RSS refers to the power of the received signal, which can be used to estimate the distance to the target, although its accuracy is often limited by the difficulty of precisely modeling the relationship between signal strength and propagation distance.
+The TOA is obtained by measuring the signal propagation time between the target and the sensor; ideally, the distance estimate is the product of the known propagation speed and the measured travel time.
+The AOA represents the angle at which a signal arrives at the sensor, and it can be measured either directly using a directional antenna or indirectly by using an antenna array to compare the relative TOA across elements.
+The RSS refers to the power of the received signal, which can be used to estimate the distance to the target, although its accuracy is often limited by the difficulty of precisely modeling the relationship between signal strength and propagation distance \cite[Section~1]{WinEtAl2010a}.
 These measurements are then transmitted to a central processor or \emph{fusion center} that jointly estimates the target’s position.